NatFletch/FBLA-Programming-2023/README.md

  - Start the program via `npm start`

 # Building
 Building the code is very simple.
 As long as all the dependencies are installed you simply type `npm run make` and it will generate an `out` folder for you.
-Currently supported is Squirrel for Windows (barely).
-Work for MacOS `pkg` and `deb` for Debian and `rpm` is being worked on
+Currently supported is Squirrel for Windows.
+Work for MacOS `dmg` and `deb` for Debian and `rpm` is being worked on

 Coming Soon

 # TODO
 There is a lot of stuff I still need to finish up on
- - The ability to find students and give them points
  - Reports at the end of each quarter
  - A store
- - Compile all this into a binary

  If all goes well then the next step is to:
  - Do leaderboard